divan/blog/content/posts/160331_depscheck.md

 You've probably heard that story about NPM community and [LeftPad](https://www.npmjs.com/package/left-pad) package, that broke thousands JavaScript projects worldwide.
 There was a nice follow-up article titled ["Have We Forget How To Program"](http://www.haneycodes.net/npm-left-pad-have-we-forgotten-how-to-program/) and one guy even created [left-pad.io](http://left-pad.io) - Left-Pad As A Service web service.
 People got a lot of fun discussing this story.

-I personally find this story amazing, because there is no single point of failure, but rather a set of thing and coincidences resulted in a disaster.
+I personally find this story amazing, because there is no single point of failure, but rather a set of things and coincidences resulted in a disaster.
 Every person I spoke about left-pad story sees it through it's own lens of concern.
 Some blame JS-community, some talks about how important vendoring is nowadays and others stands for absolutist views of the DRY principle.

 For me my lens were the chances of getting into something similar in Go ecosystem.
 Of course, after initial thinking, I came to resolution that there is nothing to worry about - Go community doesn't tend to create packages for every single simple function over there.
 Yes, someone inspired by NPM LeftPad story created [similar package for Go](https://github.com/keltia/leftpad) - but the fact it was created after that fiasco story only confirms my  thoughts.